Boil ’em, bake ’em, freeze ’em and more…

 These cooked eggs can be reheated in the morning or used for breakfast muffins.
 They will last several months in the freezer if double wrapped in plastic and a freezer bag.
 I made 12 egg muffins and they cost me $1.16 each.
 Not bad for a quick breakfast!

-2. If you don’t have time to cook right now, just mix your raw eggs together and freeze.
-These can be thawed in the refrigerator and used for scrambled eggs, French toast or baking cakes and cookies.
-Small batches seem to work best so use an ice cube tray.
 In a standard tray 2 cubes is = 1 egg = 1/4 cup.
 Break 4 eggs in a dish, beat them slightly and freeze in an empty yogurt container.
-Be sure and mark your containers with the contents, if you added water or milk, the date and number of eggs.
+Be sure and mark your containers with the contents, if you added water or milk, the date, and number of eggs.
 These will last 1 year in the freezer.

 2 cubes = 1/4 cup , 1 egg